-'Black Mirror' Season 5's "Striking Vipers" Highlights One Of The Show's Biggest Blindspots
+'Black Mirror's "Striking Vipers" Highlights One Of The Show's Biggest Blindspots

 Spoilers ahead for the Black Mirror Season 5 episode "Striking Vipers."
 Black Mirror Season 5's "Striking Vipers" starts a conversation about identity and how gender, romantic attraction, and sexuality can all be separate, but then fails to fully dissect it.
 That the episode doesn't delve deeper into this complex mix of issues is surprising for a show both lauded as bold and provocative and acclaimed for it's openly queer episode "San Junipero."
 And it's only further proof that while Black Mirror has made strides in the way we tell emotional, affecting stories about human nature and technology, the show still struggles to render the full nuances of what it means to be a queer person in a queer relationship.